tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

         Accept pipeline input?       false
         Accept wildcard characters?  false

-    -TlogBackupJobName <String>
+    -TLogBackupJobName <String>
         The name of a TLOG back up job name.
 If passed in, then the job will be temporarily disabled until the process finishes as TLOG backups will interfere with the file operations.
+The job will be re-enabled once the process finishes.

         Required?                    false
         Position?
 11